Write an awesome esports & gaming cover letter (with examples)

 By this point, you should have sold the hiring manager on your suitability for the role from a technical perspective, but they probably want to know a little bit more about the person behind the words.

-So, if you’ve mainly talked about your esports experience then it’s time to speak a little bit about your characteristics and professional approach.
+So, if you’ve mainly talked about your relevant skills and fit for the job, then it’s time to speak a little bit about your characteristics and professional approach.

 People like to hire someone they can relate to and feel like they’d enjoy working with, not just someone that ticks all of the requirement boxes.